 Fur standing up on their back

-If you recognize some of these signals in time, here’s the good news: You may still have some time to defuse the situation.
+If you recognise some of these signals in time, here’s the good news: You may still have some time to defuse the situation.

 As difficult as it may be to think clearly during a frightening confrontation, there are certain things you should do if you find yourself face-to-face with a dog who’s displaying signs of aggression.

 Try to avoid direct eye contact, which dogs can perceive as a threat.
-And smiling won’t defuse the situation; on the contrary, aggressive dogs sometimes interpret bared teeth as a direct challenge.
-Be sure to avoid any sudden movements, which a dog might see as a threat.
+Smiling won’t defuse the situation; on the contrary, aggressive dogs sometimes interpret bared teeth as a direct challenge.
+Be sure to avoid any sudden movements, that a dog might see as a threat.
 In fact, you’d be well advised to stand completely still, at least at first.

 Don’t run, as they’re likely to chase you.
 When you get the chance, try to back away slowly and deliberately and remove yourself to a safe location.

-But if you fall victim to a full-scale dog attack despite your best efforts at deescalation, your first priority should be to protect your vital areas, such as your face, neck, and chest.
+But if you fall victim to a full-scale dog attack despite your best efforts at de-escalation, your first priority should be to protect your vital areas, such as your face, neck, and chest.
 Use your arms and hands to shield these areas.
-And you can protect your fingers by keeping your hands balled up in fists.
+You can protect your fingers by keeping your hands balled up in fists.
 If you're knocked over, curl into a ball and use your fists to protect your ears and neck.

 If the dog continues to attack, you may need to get physical and fight back.
 But hopefully, you’ll never find yourself in that position.

 After an attack has ended and you’re certain that you’re safely away from the dog, it's critical to attend to any wounds immediately.
-If you’re still in decent enough shape to tend to yourself, you can clean any wounds with warm water and soap, apply an antibiotic ointment, and cover the wound with a clean bandage.
+If you're able to, clean any wounds with warm water and soap and cover the wound with a clean bandage.

 You can’t control how other pet parents raise their pups.
 But there’s plenty you can do to reduce the chance that your own dog will ever be the one attacking.

-Effective socialization, starting from puppyhood, is key to preventing aggressive behavior throughout your dog’s life.
-Socialization involves exposing your dog to a variety of people, environments, and other animals in a positive way, which can help them feel more comfortable and less threatened in different situations.
-A well-socialized dog is less likely to attack humans or other pets.
+Effective socialisation, starting from puppyhood, is key to preventing aggressive behaviour throughout your dog’s life.
+Socialisation involves exposing your dog to a variety of people, environments, and other animals in a positive way, which can help them feel more comfortable and less threatened in different situations.
+A well-socialised dog is less likely to attack humans or other pets.

-When standard socialization and puppy training techniques don’t work or when you’ve adopted a behaviorally challenging dog from a shelter, you may need to take stronger steps to address your dog’s aggressive tendencies.
-In some cases, that may mean enlisting a behavioral expert.
+When standard socialisation and puppy training techniques don’t work or when you’ve adopted a behaviourally challenging dog from a rescue centre, you may need to take stronger steps to address your dog’s aggressive tendencies.
+In some cases, that may mean enlisting a behavioural expert.